yuyang339/cs140e-21spr/labs/0-blink/README.md

      indicate which one is for power, which is for ground.
 You can empirically determine which is which.

-     If still doesn't go on, plug someone else's working version into your computer.
+     ~~If still doesn't go on, plug someone else's working version into your computer.
+If that doesn't work, ask.~~
+     If it still doesn't go on, try with your other Pi and/or another LED.
 If that doesn't work, ask.
+(Thanks to virtual classes, you are your own lab partner.
+Don't hesitate to ask others for help if something isn't working; normally you'd be side-by-side with a few dozen others who could help you.)

      (Note: the color of the wire does not matter for electricity, but it makes it much easier to keep track of what goes where: